- Practices Area

 You may bring a suit for identity theft within four years after reasonable discovery.
 California Code, Civil Code – CIV § 1798.96.
 There are certain rules and decisions that define “reasonable” discovery.
 While a reasonable time to discover an identity theft may buy you more time, it is important to address the situation in a timely fashion.

 If you have been a victim of identity theft, please contact our Identity Theft Attorneys Chula Vista, San Diego, CA or call us at 619-476-0030 for a free consultation.
 We can help you get your credit and life back on track, so your financial standing is solidified going forward.
 You may also be entitled to a monetary award, depending on the type of fraud and losses you suffered.
-Call us now to learn more.
+Contact us now to learn more.

 No. Identity theft in California can involve any use of your personal information to access your money or credit, which is the most common.
 However, there is medical identity theft, criminal identity theft when someone assumes your identity.